 Natural and organic products may be safe, but you must dose them accordingly.
 When taken in large amounts, it may still cause an untoward reaction.
 When taking this, consumers should follow product labels.

 Should I Worry About Taking Ceylon Cinnamon?

 Since cinnamon is one of the most common spices we enjoy in most dishes, some may wonder if it can cause trouble.
 We love it for its flavor but also because of its health benefits.
 So, intake is advantageous.
 However, Dr. Ergin does not recommend stopping other medications without discussing them with your doctor.

 Additionally, despite having a minute amount of coumarin, it is best to avoid consuming substantial amounts of this spice to prevent liver damage.
 Some brands offer 2000 mg or more or Ceylon cinnamon so be aware of the risks of a high dose of this spice.

 Where Can I Buy Ceylon Cinnamon?

 This is relatively easy to find in case you are wondering where to buy it.
 Because it is one of the most sought-after spices in the culinary world, users can purchase it worldwide in supermarkets and grocery stores.
-If you do not want to eat or add Ceylon cinnamon to your diet daily, it is best to use it in a supplement form.
+If you do not want to eat or add Ceylon cinnamon to your diet daily, it is best to use it as a supplement.
 SugarMD offers a high-quality Ceylon cinnamon berberine combination.

 Ceylon cinnamon is an all-around spice that brings incredible flavors in dishes and health benefits to the body.
-It can help improve insulin sensitivity, lower blood sugars and bad cholesterol levels in a safe manner while there are a few precautions as we mentioned in this article.
+It can help improve insulin sensitivity and lower blood sugars and bad cholesterol levels safely, while we mentioned a few precautions in this article.

-Overall, Ceylon cinnamon offers a plethora of health benefits that its consumers can enjoy.
+Overall, Ceylon cinnamon offers many health benefits its consumers can enjoy.